-- 1) The means of escape are protected to prevent the spread of fire and smoke with the use of Nominal fire doors within minimum 1 hour rated walls and floors.
-The deck access is separated from the communal staircase via timber doors and is situated approx. 2.8m from the nearest maisonette entrance door. - 2) Individual maisonette entrance doors are predominantly Nominal FD30 self-closing doors sets and are deemed acceptable.
-Despite best endeavours no access was gained to maisonettes to maisonettes during the time of the assessment. - 3) Each 1st floor dwelling has an external store cupboard with a timber door adjacent to the front door.
-The doors have Envirograph passive vents installed. - 4) The deck access serving the maisonettes measures approximately 33 metres in total length, with the furthest maisonette located around 15 metres from the central staircase (that leads to the final exit).
-The distance from the maisonette entrance doors to the deck edge railing is approximately 2.8 metres, narrowing to a minimum of 1.5 between the wall and railing.
+4) The deck access serving the Maisonettes measures approximately 30 metres in total length, with the furthest Maisonette located around 15 metres from the central staircase (that leads to the final exit).
+The distance from the Maisonette entrance doors to the deck edge railing is approximately 2.25 metres, narrowing to a minimum of 1.14 between the wall/glazing and railing.
 Windowsills along the route are positioned at a height of approximately 1.1 metres allowing for escape under the windows should this be required.
 Given these travel distances, exposure to elements, dimensions of the open deck access, and the fact that the building operates under a "stay put unless" evacuation strategy, the means of escape via the deck access is considered acceptable.

-- 5) Dead ends are located at either side of the deck access. - 6) The site has 1 staircase located at the centre of the deck access that provides a means of escape for all flats, with a minimum width of 800mm and all corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum.
+- 5) There is a service cupboard located on the 2nd floor landing of the stairwell this is a notional door and displays appropriate signage is in place. - 6) Electric Store cupboards adjacent to individual front doors are timber framed / ledged / braced doors secured with a mortice lock.
+These should be replaced with FD30 Certified doors when programmed works or Refurbishment works take place at the block. - 7) Ground floor service cupboard is a notional secured door.
+This should be replaced with FD30s certified door under next programmed / Refurbishment works at the block. - 8) Dead ends are located at either side of the deck access. - 9) The site has 1 staircase located at the centre of the deck access that provides a means of escape for all Maisonettes on the 2nd floor, with a minimum width of 800mm and all corridors are of adequate width (at least 1050mm) and will be maintained clear to that width as a minimum.

-7) Communal doors within the block are accessed at the top of the staircase (Notional door leading from the deck access) and the final exit located at the rear of the building.
+10) The only communal doors within the block are the final exit located at the front and rear of the building on the ground floor (3 in total).
 These communal doors are fitted with automatic closing devices that are checked on a regular basis by Caretaking Teams as part of their checks.
 Defective closing devices are replaced either by the Caretaking Team(s) or the in-house repairs team(s).
+One of the ground floor communal doors (Rear) is a inward opening door however this will not impede the means of escape should this be necessary.

-8) Both communal doors have door entry systems installed.
+11) All communal doors (Final exit doors) have door entry systems installed.
 These systems are designed to fail safe i.e., door unlocked in the event of a power failure.
 This prevents residents being locked in or out of the building.

-9) Communal areas Should be kept free of flammable items.
+12) Communal areas Should be kept free of flammable items.
 The communal areas are checked on a regular basis by Caretaking / Cleaning teams 365 days per year and all items of rubbish are immediately removed.
 There is also an out of hour's service that allows combustible items of furniture / rubbish to be removed.

-Good housekeeping is fundamental to reducing risk in blocks of flats.
+Good housekeeping is fundamental to reducing risk in blocks of Maisonettes.
 Controlling the presence of combustible materials and ignition sources not only reduces the potential for accidental fires to start and develop in the common parts, it also significantly reduces the scope for deliberate fires.
 It also ensures escape routes are free of obstructions that might hinder the evacuation of people from the building and access for fire-fighters.